Kansas City Whistleblower Lawyer

-The law prohibits an employer from forcing you to participate in illegal activity, and it is illegal for your employer to retaliate against you when you complain about illegal misconduct either within, or outside the company.
+The law prohibits an employer from forcing you to participate in illegal activity, and it is usually illegal for your employer to retaliate against you when you complain about illegal misconduct either within the company to upper managers who are not involved in the wrongdoing, or outside the company to the proper authorities.

-If you have suffered a retaliatory firing because you complained to your boss or other supervisor about your company’s illegal or discriminatory business practices, or because you went outside the company and reported business misconduct to a State or Federal law enforcement agency, give us a call – we can help.
+If you have suffered a retaliatory firing or other negative job action because you complained to your boss or other supervisors about your company’s illegal or discriminatory business practices, or because you went outside the company and reported business misconduct to a State or Federal law enforcement agency, give us a call – we can help.
 Talk to Siro Smith Dickson’s whistleblower attorneys about your rights.

 Overview of False Claims Act and Qui Tam Lawsuits

 The Federal False Claims Act provides individual citizens with the opportunity to play a vital role in deterring and preventing fraud against government programs.
 In 1863, Congress passed the False Claims Act to battle the massive frauds committed by government contractors during the Civil War.
 Since then, the False Claims Act has become the most effective whistleblower law used to combat fraud.
-It creates liability to the United States for “any person who knowingly presents, or causes to be presented, a false or fraudulent claim for payment or approval [or] knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim.”
-31 U.S.C. § 3729(a)(1).
+It creates a liability to the United States for any person who knowingly presents, or causes to be presented, a false or fraudulent claim for payment or approval or knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim.
 Many states also have their own False Claims Act.

 A False Claims Act lawsuit is often referred to as a “qui tam” lawsuit.
-“Qui tam” is an abbreviation of the Latin phrase qui tam pro domino rege quam pro se ipso in hac parte sequitur, meaning “[he] who sues in this matter for the king as [well as] for himself.”
+“Qui tam” is an abbreviation of a Latin phrase meaning a person who sues in this matter for the king as well as for himself.
 In other words, someone who brings a qui tam action is bringing the lawsuit on behalf of the government as well as him/herself.

-Who Can Start a False Claims Act Lawsuit?
+Who Can File a False Claims Act Lawsuit?